Ampleness of Schur powers of cotangent bundles and k-hyperbolicity: Introduction

 \section{Introduction}

 In~\cite{Deb2005}, Debarre proved that complete intersections of sufficiently ample general hypersurfaces in complex Abelian varieties whose codimensions are at least as large as their dimensions have ample cotangent bundles.
-By analogy, he suggested that this result should also hold when abelian varieties are replaced by complex projective spaces.
+By analogy, he suggested that this result should also hold when Abelian varieties are replaced by complex projective spaces.
 This has been recently proved by Xie~\cite{Xie2018} and Brotbek--Darondeau~\cite{BD2018}, independently, based on ideas and explicit methods developped in~\cite{Brotbek2016}.
-It is well-known that complex compact manifolds with ample cotangent bundles are complex hyperbolic in the sense of Kobayashi (Cf. \cite{kob13}).
+It is well-known that complex compact manifolds with ample cotangent bundles are complex hyperbolic in the sense of Kobayashi (cf.~\cite{kob13}).

-More generally, for $p \geq 1$, the notion of \textsl{$p$-infinitesimal hyperbolicity} (See Section \ref{se: hyperbolicity}) generalizes the usual notion of hyperbolicity.
-Indeed, Kobayashi hyperbolicity is equivalent to $1$-infinitesimal hyperbolicity.
-For complex compact manifolds, $1$-infinitesimal hyperbolicity implies $p$-infinitesimal hyperbolicity.
-Thus, the ampleness of the cotangent bundle implies $p$-infinitesimal hyperbolicity.
-However, to obtain this weaker property, it is sufficient to assume the ampleness of the $p$th exterior power of the cotangent bundle (\cite[Prop.
+More generally, for \(k \geq 1\), the notion of \textsl{\(k\)-infinitesimal hyperbolicity} (See Sect.~\ref{se: hyperbolicity}) generalizes the usual notion of hyperbolicity.
+Indeed, Kobayashi hyperbolicity is in this situation equivalent to \(1\)-infinitesimal hyperbolicity, and \(1\)-infinitesimal hyperbolicity implies \(k\)-infinitesimal hyperbolicity, \(k\geq 1\).
+Thus, the ampleness of the cotangent bundle implies \(k\)-infinitesimal hyperbolicity.
+However, to obtain this weaker property, it is sufficient to assume the ampleness of the \(k\)th exterior power of the cotangent bundle (\cite[Prop.
 3.4]{Santa}).
-In this work, we will extend and generalize the results of~\cite{BD2018} in order to obtain ampleness of \textsl{Schur powers} of cotangent bundles of generic complete intersections inside projective spaces.